I-PASS Nursing Reports: Overview and FAQ

 Many healthcare facilities use the SBAR (situation, background, assessment, recommendation) tool to communicate critical information during handover or emergency situations.
 You might be wondering, “Why would I want to use the I-PASS nursing tool instead of SBAR?”

-While the SBAR tool is similar to I-PASS, it lacks one important component: synthesized review.
+While SBAR is similar to I-PASS as a nursing communication tool, it lacks one important component: synthesized review.
 Closed-loop communication helps teams ensure proper understanding of an intended message.

 Another handover tool, SHARQ (situation, history, assessment, recommendations, questions), allows an opportunity for questions, but doesn’t encourage active listening or verbal acknowledgement of key information.
 Many staff may be in a rush near the end of the report, and will skip over the “questions” section in an attempt to jump straight into patient care.